LE MARCHE WINES

-Against the traditions
+Going Against the Trend

 Wines of Le Marche

 Travelers deserve to know that there are more fantastic destinations for wine-lovers in Italy.
-The traditional places are lovely, of course.
+The traditional places are lovely.
 However, Le Marche is currently a less-known spot for great quality.

-There are also plenty for wine-lovers that don’t break the bank.
+There are also plenty for wine-lovers with a lower budget.
 The landscape is not only beautiful but supports a perfect climate and soil for the cultivation of grapes and the production of wine.

-grapes of Le Marche wines
+Grapes of Le Marche Wines

 The Verdicchio Vine

 Verdicchio di Matelica and Verdicchio dei Castelli di Jesi are the two main white wines which have the DOC while the reserves have DOCG.
 The latter is produced in the town Verdicchio and is the most well-known.

-The Montepulciano grape
+The Montepulciano Grape

 Their reserves have received the DOCG and DOC certifications.
-Using the same grapes while blended with Sangiovese brings about the Rosso Piceno and the Rosso Piceno Superiore, both produced in the south of Le Marche, and which also have a DOC variety.
+Using the same grapes while blended with Sangiovese brings about the Rosso Piceno and the Rosso Piceno Superiore.

 The central area produces the Colli Maceratesi and Esino Bianco.
 The south produces Offida Pecorino, Passerina, and Falerio while in the north there are vineyards for Colli Pesaresi Bianco and the Bianchello del Metauro.